 So will I wear it?
 Actually I won't: it's just that little bit too girly for green note-ed me I'm afraid but for someone who's grown up on sugar-soaked juice and who now wants something that's more elegant and refined - you'll love it.
 Young brides and debutantes too: put it on the list.

 Kirstie is Frillseeker's founder and editor-in-chief.
 This is her second foray into the web-world: she founded Beaut.ie in 2006 before stepping down in 2012 and has held a large number of positions over the past number of years including acting beauty editor at Image magazine and beauty ed at the Sunday Tribune, Irish Examiner and Confetti.
-She works at the VIP Magazine group doing digital and magazine things and you can see her in Sunday Times Style Ireland too. @frillseeker
+She's currently the editor of Stellar magazine. @frillseeker